2 min episode 10 of 17

 But…. well… shortly after deleting it, we realize that we need it back!

 Let’s use a Git tool called “Reflog” to see if we can save the day.
-In case this doesn’t show up in your sidebar, then make sure the Reflog is activated in Tower’s preferences.
+In case this doesn’t show up in your sidebar, then make sure the Reflog is activated in Tower’s settings.

 Think of the Reflog as a journal that keeps track of every movement of the HEAD pointer - when you’re doing a checkout, commit, reset, cherry-pick…